exodist/Trace-Mask/README.md

                     # Behaviors
-                    no_start => BOOL,     # Do not start a trace on this frame stop     => BOOL,     # Stop tracing at this frame hide     => COUNT,    # Hide the frames completely shift    => COUNT,    # Pretend this frame started X frames before it did
+                    no_start => BOOL,     # Do not start a trace on this frame stop     => BOOL,     # Stop tracing at this frame restart  => BOOL,     # Start tracing again at this frame hide     => COUNT,    # Hide the frames completely shift    => COUNT,    # Pretend this frame started X frames before it did